WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Return 32.
 4. If (valtype = F64), then:
   a.
 Return 64.
-5. If (valtype = I32), then:
+5. If (valtype = V128), then:
   a.
-Return 32.
-6. If (valtype = I64), then:
-  a.
-Return 64.
-7. If (valtype = F32), then:
-  a.
-Return 32.
-8. If (valtype = F64), then:
-  a.
-Return 64.
-9. Assert: Due to validation, (valtype = V128).
-10. Return 128.
+Return 128.
+6. Fail.

 psize packtype
 1. If (packtype = I8), then:
   a.
 Return 8.
-2. If (packtype = I16), then:
-  a.
-Return 16.
-3. If (packtype = I8), then:
-  a.
-Return 8.
-4. Assert: Due to validation, (packtype = I16).
+2. Assert: Due to validation, (packtype = I16).
-5. Return 16.
+3. Return 16.

 lsize lanetype
 1. If lanetype is numtype, then:
   a.
 Return $size(lanetype).
-2. If lanetype is packtype, then:
-  a.
-Return $psize(lanetype).
-3. If lanetype is numtype, then:
-  a.
-Return $size(lanetype).
-4. Assert: Due to validation, lanetype is packtype.
+2. Assert: Due to validation, lanetype is packtype.
-5. Return $psize(lanetype).
+3. Return $psize(lanetype).

 isize Inn
 1. Return $size(Inn).